jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/politics/trump-suburban-voters-republicans-house.html.html.md

 candidates, infuriated by the administration’s handling of the pandemic.

-Cass Mattison and his wife, Samantha Mattison, who live in Sugar Land, just southwest of Houston, are registered Republicans, but they both plan to vote for Sri Kulkarni, a Democratic former Foreign Service officer running to replace Representative Pete Olson, a Republican who is retiring.
+Cass Mattison and his wife, Samantha Mattison, who live in Sugar Land, just southwest of Houston, say they usually vote Republican, but they both plan to vote for Sri Kulkarni, a Democratic former Foreign Service officer running to replace Representative Pete Olson, a Republican who is retiring.
 They cite their party’s “very poor handling” of the pandemic “from top to bottom.”